 present findings in a logical and understandable manner

 construct a focused discussion that gives context to the findings

 Increase participant confidence and self-efficacy in the writing process

 Enhance participant ability to critically evaluate the written work of self/others

-Encourage participants to recognize and seize opportunities for future collaboration and/or professional writing development
+Encourage participants to recognize and seize opportunities for professional writing development

-This course is intended for clinicians, investigators, and other faculty at MCW and our partner intuitions who are at any stage of their career and who would like the structure, pacing, accountability, guidance, and support to complete one competitive manuscript in 8 weeks to disseminate their research.
+This course is intended for clinicians, investigators, and other faculty at MCW, Children’s Wisconsin, Froedtert Hospital, Milwaukee VA Medical Center, Versiti, Milwaukee School of Engineering, University of Wisconsin-Milwaukee, and Marquette University.
+The course is designed for those at any stage of their career who would like the structure, pacing, accountability, guidance, and support to complete one competitive manuscript in 10 weeks.
 Participants may bring a manuscript to work on that is at any stage of preparation: outline, partial or first draft, or rejected submission.

-Cohorts will meet for one 2-hour session each week for a total of 8 weeks.
+Cohorts will meet with the writing coach for one virtual 2-hour session each week for a total of 10 weeks.
 Attendance at each session is mandatory.
 In addition, outside of the weekly sessions, participants are expected to spend approximately 2 hours per week making progress on their own manuscripts, and 2 hours per week critically reading a cohort member’s manuscript.
 Thus, the total weekly time investment for this course is approximately 6 hours.

 * Please note: We will only be able to run those timeslots in which four people have registered.